Chickenpox (Varicella) - Exams and Tests

 Chickenpox during pregnancy

 woman who has had chickenpox early in her pregnancy may want to have her

 fetus checked for birth defects.
 This can be done with

 fetal ultrasound during the second trimester.

 Find out if you are immune

-If you have never had chickenpox or the chickenpox vaccine(What is a PDF document?), you have no immunity against the virus.
+If you have never had chickenpox or the chickenpox vaccine, you have no immunity against the virus.
 This means that the virus can make you sick—you can get chickenpox.

 If you need to make sure you're immune to the chickenpox virus, a viral test can tell you.
 It makes sense to get a viral test if you aren't sure you're immune and you:

 - Plan to or can possibly become pregnant.
 Having chickenpox immunity prevents

 - Are more likely than normal to get severely ill